cicnavi/simplesamlphp-module-conformance/README.md

 `https://conformance-idp.example.com/module.php/conformance/nuclei/test/run?spEntityId=urn:x-simplesamlphp:geant:incubator:simplesamlphp-sp:good-sp`

-### Test results
+### Test results list

-Endpoint to fetch test results in JSON format.
+Endpoint to fetch short test results in JSON format.
 By default, all results from all SPs will be returned.
-This can be filter out using parameters below.
+This can be filtered out using parameters below.

 URI: `https://conformance-idp.example.com/module.php/conformance/nuclei/results/get`